3 things about atypical anorexia nervosa that may surprise you

 Even though there are a few similarities between atypical anorexia nervosa and traditional anorexia nervosa, there are also a few key differences.

-People with atypical anorexia nervosa often don’t experience the severe weight loss that those with traditional anorexia nervosa do.
-But, as we mentioned before, atypical anorexia nervosa can even occur in people who are at a normal weight or even overweight.
+With atypical anorexia nervosa, you may not often experience the severe weight loss that those with traditional anorexia nervosa do.
+As we mentioned before, atypical anorexia nervosa can even occur in people who are at a normal weight or even overweight.

 Another key difference is that atypical anorexia nervosa often begins in adulthood, whereas traditional anorexia nervosa typically starts during adolescence.